Updated: September 3, 2024

 Bed bugs are parasites, meaning that they feed on blood as their sole source of nutrition.
 In order for them to mature as adults, they must feed fairly consistently.

+However, that doesn’t mean they cannot survive without a sustainable food source.
 In certain cases, bed bugs can survive up to 12 months without food.

 Though apart from survival, for females to reproduce and for an infestation to grow…